tryhardlaijun/ICT2104Car/README.md

 # ICT2104 Mapping
 # Process of Program
 <br>At the start of the program, it checks if the map is initialized.
 If not, initialize it.
-Next, it finds out where the car currently is on the map.
-It checks the next available path and then moves.
-It then checks if the next coordinate has been explored.
+It uses the sensorArray data to determine the possible paths for the car and updates the available and unnexplored paths of the car.
+Next, the car moves and it updates the unexplored path.
 This process repeats until the program detects that the map has been fully explored.

 # Current Capabilities
-The system reads a .txt file consisting of the possible paths that it can take.
-The possible paths are stored with 3 bits.
+The system reads a sensorArray list consisting of the possible paths that it can take.
+The possible paths are stored with 4 bits.
-<br>First bit 1 - Moving left is possible
-<br>Second bit 1 - Moving forward is possible
-<br>Third bit 1 - Moving right is possible.
-<br> If there are multiple possible paths, the car will prioritise going front first, followed by right then left.
+<br> If there are multiple possible paths, the car will prioritise going front first, followed by right, left, down.
+<br> The sensorArray values are absolute, meaning there is no orientation for the car.

 <br>Once the program runs, for each step taken, there will be 2 different kinds of output.
-Firstly, the direction moved would be printed as “Move Forward”, “Turn Right”, and “Turn Left”.
+Firstly, the direction moved would be printed as “Move Upward”, “Move Right”, and “Move Left”.
 Secondly, at each coordinate, there would be information about the coordinate and the car printed.

 <br>Each coordinate stores the following information:
 <br>X and Y values.
+<br>paths: A 8-bit value which combines two different information:
-<br>pathAvail: A 3-bit value which reads the .txt file and determines the possible paths relative to where the car is facing.
+<br>pathAvail: A 4-bit value determines the possible paths to be taken on the map.
+The bit order is as follows, Left, Back, Right, Up.
 <br>pathUnexplored: Similar to pathAvail, but once the possible path is taken, the bit is removed.
-<br>nextOrientation: A 2-bit value storing the orientation of the car after its next move, relative to where the car was previously.
-<br>selfOrientation: A 2-bit value storing the car’s current orientation.
 <br>isLast: A 1-bit value which indicates whether the coordinate is the last visited one.

 ### Examples of Output: